vintasoftware/django-role-permissions/README.md

 ## Version 1.x support

 No new features will be added to version 1.x, neither is it going to be officially supported.
-Although, there's a [1.x](https://github.com/vintasoftware/django-role-permissions/tree/1.x) branch.
+However, there's a [1.x](https://github.com/vintasoftware/django-role-permissions/tree/1.x) branch.
 PRs and bug fixes are welcome there and we may push new versions to PyPI.

 ## 2.x release notes